Last update July 17, 2022

-Its very high molecular weight explains the minute transfer to breastmilk which has been observed (Saito 2018).
+Its very high molecular weight explains the minute transfer to breastmilk which has been observed (Moriyama 2020, Saito 2019 & 2018).
 The maximum concentration in milk occurs on the third day and is so low (68 to 148 nanograms/L), that the relative dose that day would be a maximum of 0.007% (Saito 2018).

-Its low oral bioavailability suggests that transfer to the infant's plasma from ingested breastmilk is nil or insignificant, except in premature infants and the immediate neonatal period, when there may be greater intestinal absorption.
+Its low oral bioavailability suggests that transfer to the infant's plasma from ingested breastmilk is nil or insignificant (Witzel 2014), except in premature infants and the immediate neonatal period, when there may be greater intestinal absorption.

 No clinical, developmental or immunization (vaccines) problems have been observed in infants whose mothers were taking it (Nakajima 2016), during the first 9 to 12 months of life (Saito 2019 & 2018, Salonga 2018).

-Several medical associations, experts and expert consensus consider the use of this medication to be compatible or probably compatible during breastfeeding (Briggs 2017, Götestam 2016) if there are no other safer options available.
+Several medical associations, experts and expert consensus consider the use of this medication to be compatible or probably compatible during breastfeeding (Sammaritano 2020, Briggs 2017, Götestam 2016) if there are no other safer options available.